Sho Nishigaki

-Shoichiro Nishigaki (西垣匠一郎) better known by the stagename Sho Nishigaki (西垣 匠), is a Japanese actor.
+Shoichiro Nishigaki (西垣 匠一郎) better known by the stagename Sho Nishigaki (西垣 匠), is a Japanese actor.
 He is managed by the talent agency Toho Entertainment.

 Career

-In 2019, during Nishigaki's second-year in university, he was recommended by a friend to compete in the "Mister Keio Contest" and Nishigaki was able to win the grand prize.
-After that, he was scouted by several entertainment agencies, but at the time he didn't know anything about acting, so he only took their business cards but didn't take their offers.
+In 2019, during Nishigaki's second year at university, a friend suggested that he compete in the 'Mister Keio Contest'.
+He managed to place first and win the grand prize.
+After that, he was scouted by several entertainment agencies.
+However, since he knew nothing about acting at the time, he only took their business cards but declined their offers.

 However, later on, Nishigaki became interested in the idea of possibly appearing on television and decided to take professional acting lessons as a trainee at an entertainment agency for a year, but unfortunately, he was unsuccessful in getting any roles.

 After Nishigaki was unable to land any roles and was about to refrain from pursuing his aspirations in acting, he was scouted by his current manager and he was signed with Toho Entertainment.

 In 2021, Nishigaki made his acting debut in the live-action television adaptation of the manga Captivated, by You.